WoutLegiest/Ambiance_TSP/Readme.md

 (*) There's some discussion regarding "Leut" or "Jeuk" and "Bere" and "Mere".
 I choose the latter in both cases as they sounded more alike to my hearing.

+# Solution strategy

+Using the format described in the TSPLIB 95, by Gerhard Reinelt, all the city's are listed in the files with the tsp extension.
+This optimization problem is solved using Mixed-Integer Linear Programming.
+The Python [MIP](https://pypi.org/project/mip/) package provided the tools to model and solve this TSP problem.

 # Running

 Install the gurobi software from there [website](http://www.gurobi.com/#) inside a virtualenv, install also the mip packages.
+For this project the academic license of gurobi is used, as well as python 3.6.7.

+Run the following commands to generate a solution:

     $ python solver.py belgium-ambianve-24.tsp > solve_alt_001.txt
     $ python parser.py solve_001.txt belgium-ambianve-24.tsp > tour.txt